On the jump of the cover time in random geometric graphs: Preliminaries

-We also make use of the following percolation estimations of crossings in boxes for 2-dimensional site percolation.
-Given $[0, m]\times [0, n] \subseteq \mathbb{Z}^2$, a horizontal crossing is an open and self-avoiding path entirely contained within the box such that the first vertex of the path has its first coordinate equal to $0$ and the final vertex has its first coordinate equal to $m$ (path going from left to right).
+We also make use of the following percolation estimations of crossings in boxes for 2-dimensional Bernoulli site percolation.
+Given $[0, m]\times [0, n] \subseteq \mathbb{Z}^2$, a horizontal crossing is an open self-avoiding path entirely contained within the box such that the first vertex of the path has its $x$-coordinate equal to $0$ and the final vertex has its $x$-coordinate equal to $m$.
 We define a vertical crossing in a similar way.
-A \emph{long} crossing of a rectangle $[a, b]\times [c, d]$ is an open self-avoiding path along the longest dimension of the rectangle (ties broken arbitrarily).
-We will use the following result: \begin{lemma} [Theorem 11.1 of~\cite{kesten}] Consider site percolation on $\mathbb{Z}^2$ with parameter $p>p_c^{site}$.
-There exist positive constants $c_1,c_2,c_3$ such that
+A \emph{long} crossing of a rectangle $[a, b]\times [c, d]$ is an open self-avoiding path along the longer dimension of the rectangle (ties broken arbitrarily).
+We will use the following result: